-How 3 Women From Wuhan Cope With COVID: Rap, Poetry And Moonpies
+How 3 Women From Wuhan Cope With COVID-19: Rap, Poetry And Mooncakes

 How have women from Wuhan, China, the former epicenter of the coronavirus crisis, been faring over the past few months?

 In some ways, they were the first guinea pigs of the pandemic.
-As the world watched in shock as the city locked itself down to stop the spread of disease, not knowing that this extreme measure would soon be their own fate, these women faced unprecedented mental, physical and emotional hurdles.
+As the world watched in shock while the city locked itself down to stop the spread of disease, not knowing that this extreme measure would soon be their own fate, these women faced unprecedented mental, physical and emotional hurdles.

 About this story